Skip to Main Content

 Planning Your Visit

 ATLAS is located at 600 North Bridge Road in the Parkview Square building, in the Bugis and civic district area of Singapore.
-The venue operates as both a bar and restaurant, which means an evening here can be structured around drinks, food, or both.
+The venue is a restaurant, with a drinks-led experience anchored by its bar programme.
 The champagne room functions as a bookable private space within the broader venue, appropriate for small groups that want to focus on the wine programme without the full ambient noise of the main room.
 Evening music and curated playlists are part of the standard atmosphere, which leans formal without being stiff.
 The dress code expectation is in keeping with the architectural register of the room: the setting reads as a prompt to dress accordingly, even if no explicit policy is published.
-Reservations are recommended for evening visits, particularly on weekends, given the combination of the venue's profile and its function as a destination for both residents and visitors to the city.
-Walk-in availability exists but is more reliable earlier in the evening or on weekday nights.
+Reservations are essential.

 Frequently Asked Questions